sanity-io/preview-kit/packages/preview-kit/README.md

 >
 > The examples in this README use Remix, you can find Next.js specific examples in the [`next-sanity` README][next-sanity-readme].
 Including information on how to build live previews in React Server Components with the new app-router.

-Write GROQ queries like [@sanity/client](https://github.com/sanity-io/client) and have them resolve in-memory, locally.
-Updates from Content Lake are streamed in real-time with sub-second latency.
+Write GROQ queries like [@sanity/client](https://github.com/sanity-io/client) and have them automatically refetch when content changes.
+[The Live Content API is used to notify on changes.](https://www.sanity.io/live)

-Requires React 18, support for other libraries like Solid, Svelte, Vue etc are planned.
-For now you can use [@sanity/groq-store](https://github.com/sanity-io/groq-store) [directly](https://github.com/sanity-io/groq-store/blob/main/example/example.ts).

 Get started in 3 steps: